rickySONZ/rickySONZ/README.md

 - Job posting site for software engineers generated from Ruby on Rails!
 Site pulls from actual postings on GitHub Jobs API, allowing users to find the job of their dreams!
 -
 :soccer:  EPL Matchday Bettor [Github Repo](https://github.com/rickySONZ/sinatra-epl-matchday-bettor) | [Video Demo](loom.com/share/8290ee332e2b46f481c1d011f551aa95)
 - Calling all Premier League Fans!!!!
 The Matchday Bettor allows users to give predictions for upcoming games in the EPL.
 Follow your friends and see who predicted the most scores correctly!
+App works off of a Sinatra framework and uses BCrypt for User Auth.
 COYG!!!!

 ## Links to Social Media